Hundreds more flights canceled because of staff shortages

 In other pandemic developments, the nation’s second Christmas in the shadow of COVID-19 sharply lifted holiday sales, which rose at the fastest pace in 17 years, even as shoppers grappled with higher prices, product shortages and the omicron variant in the last few weeks of the season, according to one spending measure.

-Mastercard Spending Pulse, which tracks all kinds of payments including cash and debit cards, reported Sunday that holiday sales had risen 8.5 percent from a year earlier.
-Mastercard SpendingPulse had expected a 7.4 percent increase.
+Mastercard Spending Pulse, which tracks all kinds of payments including cash and debit cards, reported Sunday that holiday sales had risen 8.5% from a year earlier.
+Mastercard SpendingPulse had expected a 7.4% increase.

-The results, which covered November 1 through December 24, were fueled by purchases of clothing and jewelry.
-Holiday sales were up 10.7 percent compared with the pre-pandemic 2019 holiday period.
+The results, which covered Nov.
+1 through Dec.
+24, were fueled by purchases of clothing and jewelry.
+Holiday sales were up 10.7% compared with the pre-pandemic 2019 holiday period.

 Also Sunday, the nation’s top infectious disease doctor acknowledged that he was frustrated with the limited supply of COVID-19 tests.